hallambaker/PhillsHypotheticalBrowser/ReadMe.md

 an advertisement for the company that took five months to fix my windscreen because they lied about ordering the parts assaults my ears.

+Older browsers allowed for extensibility through plug in 'toolbars' and extensions that hooked parts of the browser internal resolution and processing pipeline.
+Unfortunately, these capabilities were never well documented and in recent years have been eliminated entirely in favor of a limited Javascript based extension capability which just happens to block extensions that might threat the commercial interests of the browser provider.

+### Usability experts

+As a security expert, I am very often called in to attend meetings for a singular purpose, to stop someone who is not a security person and does not understand security in any degree from blocking a proposal by playing the 'security card'.

+Nor is this remotely unusual for those of us who do security.
+Security is often used as a pretext to prevent something happening.
+Saying "You can't do that because of security" is so much easier than giving a real argument.

+Rather too often, 'usability' is used in the same way and worse, while security does at least have a somewhat objective definition (mitigating risk), usability rather too often turns out to be the unexamined prejudices of a single individual.

+Back in the day, the VMS console shell required every command to be typed in full every time and you had to type the whole thing in again if you made a mistake.
+UNIX systems had had command line recall for a decade.
+The only way you could get that feature in VMS was to run an unofficial patch.
+For years DEC salespeople insisted that this was an important security feature but that wasn't true, it was simply a personal prejudice of Dave Cutler.
+An update making the command line recall patch the default shipped the hour after Cutler left the company.

+The only way to really understand what the user is capable of understanding is giving them the chance to try it out.

 ## What can PHB do?

 All PHB can do at the moment is to load a page in a single tab.
 But getting to